Anri Okita: Pornographic film career (2011–2016)

-Okita also made appearances at the AVN Adult Entertainment Expo in 2015 and 2016, as well as the 33rd AVN Awards.
-She made a celebrity cameo appearance in Sega's Yakuza 6: The Song of Life.
 In 2016, Okita announced her retirement from the adult industry and her last adult film Porn Retirement x Crimson – Anri Okita Captured by an Erotic Artist, directed by Kitorune Kawaguchi was released on 8 May 2016.
 Over her career Okita has been featured in nearly 300 films (including original works and numerous compilations).

-Mainstream-career (2017–present)
+Mainstream career (2017–present)

 After retiring from adult films Okita remained highly popular in Japan, especially on social media and among the youth.
 In 2011, while still in the adult industry, Okita appeared in one episode of the popular Japanese tokusatsu television series Garo: Makai Senki.
 In 2016, Okita joined the popular pop rock group Ebisu Muscats, touring with the group in November and December 2016.
 In mid-2017, Okita left the group to pursue a solo career, releasing her first solo album Gorilla in October 2017.
 She also starred in several mainstream movies including the comedy Naked Ambition 2 and the action-thriller Diamond Dogs.

 In late 2019, Okita started a YouTube channel where she uploads videos of her sketching and drawing.
 It is presented in a mix of English and Japanese.
-As of February 15, 2024, it had 53,700 subscribers and over 2,500,000 total channel views.
+As of 15 February 2024, it had 53,700 subscribers and over 2,500,000 total channel views.

-In 2021, Okita applied to gradually remove the works from the official websites of various AV companies.
-On August 28, 2021, she tweeted that all her works had been taken off the shelves.

 Personal life

-In 2015, Okita said on the television show MarsTalk: "I want to get a dedicated Chinese boyfriend."
-In December 2017, Okita married a Japanese businessman.
-In early 2018, the couple announced they would be having a baby-girl.
-On April 30, 2018, she announced that she had successfully delivered a healthy girl.

-Okita is long-time-friends with fellow AV-idol superstar Hitomi Tanaka.
+In December 2017, Okita married.
+The following year, she announced on her blog that she was pregnant following her 30th birthday.